LyonsLab/StarBLAST/docs/2_StarBLAST-VICE.rst

 Adding Your Own Databases to StarBLAST-VICE
 ===========================================

-To add your own BLAST databases you will need a fasta (or fa, faa, fxa) file of your organism of choice.
+To add your own BLAST databases you will need a fasta (or fa, faa, fna) file of your organism of choice.
 These are easily aquirable from NCBI or other databases.

 **1.** Click on the "Data" button.